MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sofs-settings.md

 # Manage SOFS settings in the VMM fabric

+This article describes how to manage SOFS settings in the VMM fabric.
 You can manage scale-out file server (SOFS) in the System Center Virtual Machine Manager (VMM) fabric as follows:

 - **Create storage pools**: Create storage pools from physical disks on SOFS nodes and allocate them.
 - **Create file shares**: You can create file shares on a SOFS in the VMM fabric.
 You can set the storage type for a share as a storage pool, local pool, or volume.